Reproducible Model Selection Using Bagged Posteriors: Applications

 \subsection{Feature selection for linear regression}

-We compare standard Bayesian and BayesBag model selection for linear regression on four real-world datasets.
-For BayesBag, we set $\bsnumobs = \numobs$ per our default recommendation.
-We use a prior inclusion probability of $q_{0} = 3/D$ and use $k^{\star} = D$ for the maximum number of nonzero components, except for the residential building dataset, where for computational tractability we use $k^{\star} = 3$.
+We compare Bayesian model selection and BayesBag model selection for linear regression on four real-world datasets, summarized in \cref{tbl:datasets}.
+Based on our findings in \cref{sec:linreg-model-selection-sim}, for BayesBag we consider $\bsnumobs = \numobs^{\alpha}$ with $\alpha \in \{1.0, 0.95, 0.75\}$.
+We use a prior inclusion probability of $q_{0} = 3/D$ and use $k^{\star} = D$ for the maximum number of nonzero components, except on the residential building dataset, where for computational tractability we use $k^{\star} = 3$.
 We set the model hyperparameters to $a_{0} = 2$, $b_{0} = 1$, and $\lambda = 1$.

-We expect the parameters to be well-identified for all datasets except the residential building dataset, since the residential building dataset requires only 58 out of 104 principle components to explain 99\% of the variance, whereas for the other three datasets, $D$ out of $D$ principle components are needed to explain $99\%$ of the variance.
-The model mismatch indices (computed with $\gamma_{d} = 1$ for all $d = 1,\dots,D$) are in agreement with expectations, as only the residential building dataset had a model mismatch index of $\nan$.
-For the other datasets, the mismatch indices are $1.00$ (California housing), $0.62$ (Boston housing), and $0.03$ (Diabetes), which indicates that the model is misspecified for the two housing datasets.
+We expect the parameters to be well-identified for all datasets except the residential building dataset, since the residential building dataset requires only 58 out of 104 principal components to explain 99\% of the variance, whereas for the other three datasets, $D$ out of $D$ principal components are needed to explain $99\%$ of the variance.
+The model mismatch indices (for the litmus model with $\gamma_{d} = 1$ for all $d = 1,\dots,D$) are in agreement with expectations, since only the residential building dataset has a model mismatch index of $\nan$.
+For the other datasets, the mismatch indices are $1.00$ (California housing), $0.62$ (Boston housing), and $0.03$ (Diabetes), which suggests that the model is misspecified for the two housing datasets.

-\Cref{fig:linreg-feature-selection-real} shows the posterior inclusion probabilities (pips) for all four datasets.
-To compare the reliability of the methods, we also run each method on subsets of the data obtained by randomly dividing each dataset into roughly equally sized splits.
-We use three splits for all datasets except for California housing, for which we use five splits since $N$ is substantially larger. \Cref{fig:linreg-feature-selection-real} shows the pips for these splits as well.
-Generally, across splits, BayesBag produced lower-variance, more conservative pips that are more consistent with the pips from the full datasets.
+\Cref{fig:linreg-feature-selection-real} shows the posterior inclusion probabilities for all four datasets.
+To compare the reliability of the methods, we also run each method on subsets of the data obtained by randomly dividing each dataset into roughly equally sized splits (\Cref{fig:linreg-feature-selection-real}).
+We use three splits for all datasets except for California housing, for which we use five splits since $N$ is substantially larger.
+Generally, across splits, BayesBag produced lower-variance, more conservative posterior inclusion probabilities that are more consistent with the posterior inclusion probabilities from the full datasets.
+BayesBag with $\bsnumobs = \numobs^{0.75}$ is noticeably more conservative than Bayes and BayesBag with $\bsnumobs \in \{\numobs^{0.95}, \numobs\}$; for the two datasets with mismatch indices that suggest significant misspecification (California housing and residential building), such stability appears particularly desirable.
 These results are in agreement with the simulation results in \cref{sec:linreg-model-selection-sim}.